brookjordan/css-planets/README.md

-# cv
+# CSS Planets

-Simple responsive CV creator
+Simple planets simulation.

+Speeds to scale
+Sizes to scale
+Distances to scale